codewitch-honey-crisis/gfx/README.md

 Some functions that take a destination rectangle will use it as a hint about the orientation of what it is going to draw. `draw::arc<>()` is one such method. `draw::bitmap<>()` is another.
 You can use the `flip_XXXX()` methods to change the orientation of a rectangle, and the `orientation()` accessor to retrieve the orientation as flags.
 Most drawing operations - even lines and ellipses - use rectangles as their input parameters due to their flexibility.
 Get used to using them, as there's a lot of functionality packed into that two coordinate structure.

+#### Plotting a Course with Paths

+Paths are simply a series of points, but they get interesting in terms of what we can do with them.
+We can find the bounding rectangle of a series of points, and determine if something intersects it, whether it represents a simple line segment series, or a polygon.
+You supply the buffer, for efficiency's sake, but then types like spath16 wrap it with an API that allows for offsetting\*, intersection determination, and bounding.

+\* offsets are only supported in-place due to overhead of allocating a copy of a path, which I want to avoid doing casually.

 #### Bitmaps, Bitmaps and More Bitmaps

 It can help to think of a bitmap as a variable that holds pixel data.